dev-yoonik/YK-Authentication-SDK-Python/README.md

 The app should be listening on http://localhost:3031!

+## Additional Samples

+You can find additional code samples [here](samples):

+-   [delete_user.py](samples/delete_user.py): Use YooniK Authentication API to delete all data related to a user.

 ## Container Deployment

-You can use the provided `Dockerfile` to build a docker image with this sample app.
+You can use the provided [Dockerfile](Dockerfile) to build a docker image with this sample app.

+## YooniK Authentication API Details

+For a complete specification of our Authentication API please check this [swagger file](authentication_api_swagger.json).